Breuil-Cervinia: History

 In 1972, the first two-seater chairlift was built at Cielo Alto.
 The unification in 1982 with the Valtournenche ski resort added prestige to Cervinia.
 In 1986, the Breuil-Plan Maison 1 cable car was replaced by a 6-passenger gondola lift and in 1988, the long Plan Maison-Laghi Cime Bianche gondola lift was opened.
 In 1991 the Plateau Rosa cable car was replaced by a cable car with 140-passenger cabins.

 In 1993, the Furggen cable car was closed and abandoned, as it was hardly used due to the wind and also heavily damaged in an accident.

 In the 2000s, the Società Cervino encountered considerable financial difficulties and was unable to invest in the station.
 In 2006, thanks to regional funding, it was possible to build two modern chairlifts, called Crétaz and Campetto, to replace the old ski lifts.
 In 2008, increasing financial difficulties led the Cravetto family, the historic owners of the Breuil-Cervinia ski lifts, to decide to sell its majority shares in Società Cervino.
-These were bought by the Autonomous Region of Valle d'Aosta (about 70%; the remaining 30% was managed by private individuals), and the company thus became public, like most of its Valle d'Aosta counterparts operating in the sector.
+These were bought by the Autonomous Region Aosta Valley (about 70%; the remaining 30% was managed by private individuals), and the company thus became public, like most of its Aosta Valley counterparts operating in the sector.
 The first step of the new management towards modernisation was taken in 2009, with the inauguration of the Pancheron hexapost chairlift.
 In 2012 the Plateau Rosa cable car is renewed.

 Thanks to its rapid growth, Cervinia and its ski resort, as many other town on the Alps like Courmayeur, Chamonix-Mont-Blanc, Limone Piemonte, Pila, Sestriere, Zermatt, Sankt Moritz, became a field of architectural and engineering experimentation, trying to develop a new alpine architecture and new technologies for buildings and lifts.
 Examples of this research are the Cielo Alto buildings, the Casa del Sole, the original Refuge du Théodule, the Pirovano hut and, as far as ski lifts are concerned, the Breuil-Plan Maison cable car and the Gran Baita hotel, the Plateau Rosa cable car, the Plan Maison - Monte Furggen cable car.
 The architects who oversaw the urban development of the town include important names such as Carlo Mollino, Francesco Dolza, Giovanni Muzio, Franco Albini and Mario Galvagni.